tassia/vanierFLOSS/Events/FLOSSDay24/README.md

 Lunch and snacks
 ================

-Snacks: coffee, fruits and pastries
+- Snacks: coffee, fruits and pastries
-Lunch: pizza, the easiest to handle dietary restrictions
+- Lunch: pizza, the easiest to handle dietary restrictions

 Testimonials
 ============

-*What did you learn?
-Did you have fun?
-How was the logistics (e.g. food)?*

->
+> What did you like most about the FLOSS Day?

+"I liked the workshop part where we could learn multiple topics that we don't know."
+(Alexandru Cirlan)

+"I really enjoyed the talks, everyone seemed to be passionate about what they wanted to show off.
+Educational too!"
+(Le Tuan Huy Nguyen)

+"Audience engagement" (Tassia)

+"I liked the tor project presentation the most as well as the presentations made by the students." (anonymous)

+"The talks from people that are from outside vanier (tor, OSm)" (anonymous)

+"Lots of questions for Tor folks!" (anonymous)

+>  Did it help you to understand what FLOSS is all about?

+"Yes, the idea was much clearer inside of my head than at the end of the day."
+(Alexandru Cirlan)

+"Yes it did help me understand what FLOSS is all about thanks to all of the presentations. " (anonymous)

+"well, no, i already knew about that. :)" (anonymous)

+> Did it motivate you to contribute to FLOSS projects (even more if you already do)?

+"A little, I am a big fan of maps and I'm thinking of contributing a little to openstreetmap.org."
+(Alexandru Cirlan)

+"It did motivate me to contribute to FLOSS projects, especially concerning the OpenStreetMap database (adding data about free parking is an excellent idea)." (anonymous)

+"Yes", "Yea", "yes!" (all anonymous)

 Lessons for future events
 =========================

-*What could go better the next time?*
+> What could go better the next time?

+"A mic would be nice, hearing some people got a bit rough.
+Consider to split up workshops into different times, as a lot of people wished they could take multiple."
+(Alexandru Cirlan)

+"Maybe the talks should be less long (smaller blocks).
+Timing was a little rushed for the lightning talks.
+Maybe there should be more focus on how to contribute but more technical."
+(Le Tuan Huy Nguyen)

-> Tassia: put signs on the wall the day before and plan better to have the
-> check-in station ready as early as possible
+"Put signs on the wall the day before and have the check-in station ready as early as possible" (Tassia)

+"There should be a description for what exactly the workshops will be about." (anonymous)

+"More hands on stuff." (anonymous)

 Organization Team
 ==================